 Insufficient Light Source

-Many poultry farmers advise to build a chicken coop in the direction facing south.
+Many poultry farmers advise to build a chicken coop in the direction facing north.
 This way, the chooks can receive enough sunlight the entire day.

 During the cold winter months, the days are shorter, which means there is not enough sunlight.
 But still, there is nothing to fret.
 Simply install a light source inside the coop.
 Well, this is not a difficult task.
 You can visit the nearest hardware and seek help from the persons-in-charge.